 If you work within an agency/organization, include families you serve (or will serve) in all aspects of planning, design and implementation.
 The best ideas about what will work/not work come from families experiencing the problems you’re addressing.
 You’ll learn a lot and get better results.
 And families (and funders) appreciate when authentic family voice is brought in.
 Want help?
 Contact us.

-Families are central to the work of Ready/Ready.
+Families are central to everything we do.
 We’re passionate about ensuring that family voice is part of decisions made about Guilford County’s early childhood programs, practices, policies and processes.
 It’s key to building a responsive system that meets the needs of families today and in the future.

-We conducted focus groups with 240+ families (who mirrored the diversity of Guilford County) about opportunities and barriers for getting children ready for kindergarten.
+Our work started with listening to 240+ families (mirroring the diversity of Guilford County) about opportunities and barriers for getting children ready for kindergarten.
 The Family Photovoice Project gave us the opportunity to “go deep” with families who shared their stories, made recommendations to the community, and have become community change agents.

 Here’s how we’re supporting this priority today: